kivattt/kivaserverutils/README.md

 Show spawn location without teleporting to it

 `/spawnset` (OP-only command)\
-Set the location `/spawn` sends the player
+Sets the spawn location, and where `/spawn` sends the player

 `/spawnreset` (OP-only command)\
 Removes spawn location